R (single album): Commercial performance

-Rosé's debut single album surpassed 400,000 preorders within four days, making it the best-selling single album by a Korean female solo artist at the time, a feat later surpassed by Lalisa.
+Rosé's debut single album surpassed 400,000 preorders within four days, making it the best-selling single album by a Korean female solo artist.
 By 15 March, R had surpassed half a million stock pre-orders.
 Of the 500,000 preorders, 400,000 came from CDs, 48,000 came from the kit, and 52,000 coming from the vinyl sales.
-On 17 March, it was reported that the album broke the record of first week sales on Hanteo among female solo artists, with 280,000 copies sold in just one day after its physical release date.

-R also set the record for the highest first-week sales by a Korean female soloist with 448,089 copies sold.
-The physical edition went on to debut at number two on the Gaon Album Chart, while the kit debuted at number seven.
-On April 23, YG Entertainment announced that the single album has sold 502,447 on the South Korean music chart service Hanteo.
-The company also noted that the feat makes Rosé the first South Korean female soloist to breach the half-million sales mark in about 19 years.
+According to Korea's Hanteo Chart, the album sold 280,000 copies on the first day and 448,089 copies on the first week of release, setting the record for the highest first-week sales among female solo artists.
+On 23 April 2021, YG Entertainment announced that the single album sold 502,447 on Hanteo, making Rosé the first Korean female soloist to breach the half-million sales mark in 19 years.
+The physical edition debuted at number two on the Gaon Album Chart, whilst the kit debuted at number seven.
+The album also debuted at number three on the monthly Gaon Album Chart, selling 394,156 copies as well as 52,158 copies of the kit version in the month of March.
 In May 2021, R was certified platinum by the Korea Music Content Association (KMCA) for selling over 250,000 copies, and in November 2021 it was certified double platinum for selling over 500,000 copies.
+The album ranked at number 25 on the year-end Gaon Album Chart with 516,915 copies sold in 2021.
+In December 2023, it was certified triple platinum for selling over 750,000 copies.

 Track listing

+Personnel

+Credits adapted from album liner notes.